codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * Service-mesh-based, which requires explicitly disabling the tunnel- and ingress-based modes in the installation command.
 The service mesh may also need to be configured before and after installation.
 See [Ingress controller configuration](#ingress-controller-configuration) in this article.

-**Side-by-Side GitOps**
+**GitOps with Argo CD**
 * `fullnameOverride` configuration for resource conflicts
-  Side-by-Side installation can cause conflicts when the same resources in your native Argo CD and Codefresh's deployment of Argo CD, have the same name or attempt to control the same objects.
+  Installing GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both native and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
   Customizing `fullnameOverride` values for Argo CD and Argo Rollouts in the GitOps Runtime's `values` file prevents these conflicts.

 * Resource tracking with `annotation`
-  Side-by-Side installations require that native Argo CD and GitOps Runtime's Argo CD use different methods to track resources.
-Using the same tracking method can result in conflicts when using the same application names or when tracking the same resource in both Argo CD instances.
-GitOps Runtime's Argo CD resource tracking must be set to `annotation`.
+  Installing GitOps Runtime on the same cluster as Argo CD require that each Argo CD instance uses different methods to track resources.
+Using the same tracking method can result in conflicts when both instances have applications with the same names or when tracking the same resource.
+Setting the GitOps Runtime's Argo CD resource tracking to `annotation` prevents such conflicts.
 <br><br>

 **How to**